Evening Meeting Agenda

 Q & A Discussion to Follow

 What if I haven't updated my dues yet?
 We encourage all members to renew their membership dues with our easy online system.
-Members need to be current on Annual Memberships Dues for 2024 in order to attend the programs.
+Members need to be current on Annual Memberships Dues for 2025 in order to attend most of our programs.
 We will be able to update your dues in person at the meeting!

 Invite a new colleague as your guest.
 Did you know that PNWGS members can bring a guest to enjoy one PNWGS evening program for free as an introduction to our society?
 Take advantage of this perk.
 Their CME and MOC Points are always included.